Operational Acceptance Testing

 With DevOps becoming more common, this type of testing is incorporated earlier on in the delivery lifecycle, ensuring that the supportability of the platform is possible.
 Part of Service Management Planning, these tests are critical for the seamless transition into a BAU service of the solution and is key for the ongoing maintenance and support of the solution.

 Accuteque has experience in many areas of operational and readiness testing.
-See below for the different elements of OAT that we can help undertake to ensure your systems are sustainable, supporting your business continuity.
+See below for the different elements of Operational Acceptance Testing that we can help undertake to ensure your systems are sustainable, supporting your business continuity.

 Monitoring and Alerting